top of page

 CLONES & BOOTLEGS ---------------------------------------------------------------------------------------------------------------------------------------------

 Once you start to expand your collection beyond the licensed NES games, things can get confusing pretty fast - especially if you're collecting games from outside of the USA.
 When organizing your collection in terms of the game cartridges there are two basic categories: Licensed and Unlicensed.
 Licensed games are officially approved for release and play on the NES by Nintendo, published either by Nintendo itself or by a legally licensed 3rd-party publisher.
 They only exist in the NES cartridge.
-Unlicensed games can be one of three things:
+Unlicensed games can be one of two things:

 Bee52-Box.jpg